hharte/mm_manager/README.md

 Where:

-	18005551234 should be replaced by the phone number of your Manager.
+	18005551234 should be replaced by the phone number of your Manager (1-15 digits).

 	/dev/ttyACM0 should be replaced by your modem device.